AshkanWatson/PortListener/README.md

 # Port Listener
- This Script Check Port Of Connection And If Connection Lost It Can Be Automaticly Reboot Server
+ This Script Is Listener Of Port And If Connection Lost It Can Be Automatically Reboot Server
 ## Installation
 ```
 # Clone The Repository